KPIs for APIs

-However, it’s possible that APIs may pass at different rates from different locations.
-It is also important to validate the content being returned, don’t just assume that HTTP-200 means ‘All OK’.
-Just because your API gateway, or APM stack logs show nothing but 200 codes is no indication that everything is working well or even at all.
+But APIs can pass at different rates from different locations.
+So don’t just assume that HTTP-200 means ‘All OK’.
+Just because your API gateway or APM stack logs show 200 codes doesn’t mean that everything is working well – or even at all.

 Effective Pass Rate

-You may have a 100% pass rate, but there may be events and performance issues which cause timeouts and other problems.
-You need to take into account the performance including latencies and items that may affect end users.
+Even with a 100% pass rate, there may be events and performance issues that cause timeouts and other problems.
+You need to take into account the performance, including latencies and items that may affect end users.

 Latency, Cloud and Geographic Factors

-Latency is complex for APIs which is why using a common ‘ping’ style type tool won’t tell you what you need to know.
+Latency is complex for APIs.
+Using a common ‘ping’ tool won’t tell you what you need to know.
 API calls include multiple steps:

 - Connect Time